Dry under eyes? Here are the culprits, plus tips from a top dermatologist on how to get rid of them

 What do lifestyle and location have to do with it?

-Too hot or too cold environments can steal what little oil and hydration we have in the thin area under our eyes, causing skin dryness.
-Staying in all day in heated or air-conditioned environments can also cause flaky skin under and around your eyes.
+Too hot or too cold environments can steal what little oil and hydration we have in the thin area under our eyes, causing dry and irritated skin.
+Staying in all day in heated or air-conditioned environments can also cause dry, flaky skin under your eyes.

 Eye drops might be a trigger